Inc21/Inc21/readme.md

 Although I'm at the start of my coding journey at present, I'm enjoying it very much.

-One thing I regret, that I didn't do this sooner.
+One thing I regret is that I didn't do this sooner.

 <!--